donut-party/donut-docs-site/content/docs/system/_index.md

 It's more precise to say "a component _definition_ is a map of signal handlers". donut.system does not provide any types or protocols for defining components.
-Rather, every time the `donut.system/signal` function encounters a map with a specific structure (the keys are signal names), it treats that map as a component definition.
+Rather, every time the `donut.system/signal` function encounters a map with a specific structure (the keys are signal names and the map is found nested under `[::ds/defs component-group-name component-name]`), it treats that map as a component definition.

 By following this line of reasoning, the `WorkerComponent` var above could more accurately have been named `WorkerComponentDefinition`.
 But that feels feels unwieldy, and `WorkerComponent` is clear enough.

+### Summary

+donut.system is designed to let you map your architecture to code in a consistent and reusable way.
+It does this by providing the `ds/signal` function, along with a standard structure for defining components (maps with signal names as keys) and organizing them into a system.

 ## Basics